February Full Moon: Spiritual Meaning and Rituals for the Snow Moon

 If you are looking to decorate your altar or create a spell jar for February’s Full Moon, here are some of the flowers, colors, and deities that correspond with this Moon and the month.
 You may also incorporate them into your Full Moon ritual.

-- Gods and Goddesses: Brigid, Perun, Vali, Februus, Aphrodite, Geb
+- Gods and Goddesses: Brigid, Vali, Februus, Aphrodite, Aurora

-- Plants: Crocus, daffodil, violet, chamomile, bay leaf, snowdrop
+- Plants and herbs: Crocus, daffodil, violet, chamomile, bay leaf, snowdrop

-What is the meaning of the February Full Moon?
+What is the meaning of the Snow Moon?

 What rituals can I do under the February Full Moon?